 When it comes to practicalities, the city of Alcañiz has all the services that a climber needs including big grocery stores, petrol stations and hotels.
 There's also a local crashpad rental Anfibios Climbing.
 Alcañiz is also suitable for families as the services are near by and the boulder area is good to go with kids.

 The topos are made and maintained by the local climbing club Montaña Montañeros del Bajo Aragón and Mikael Uponen who's one of the active developers of the area.
-From the subscription income of these topos 50% goes straight to the local climbing club to support them with developing the area.
+Using these topos supports the local climbing club with their great development work.